It’s important for you to know what your options are and who can help you make them happen.

 When you turn 16, things change a little.

-Even though you are still in care, living with your foster carers or in the children’s home, you are also now a care leaver.
+You may still be in care, living with your foster carers or in the children’s home, but you are now also a care leaver.

 It is important Children’s Services support you to live independently over the next few years.